 The requirements of PFRS 9 are applied to determine whether it is necessary to recognize any impairment loss with respect to the Group's investment in joint venture.
-When necessary, the entire carrying amount of the investment (including goodwill) is tested for impairment in accordance with PAS 36 Impairment of Assets as a single asset by comparing its recoverable amount (higher of value in use value sell) and fair less costs to with its amount. carrying Any impairment loss recognized forms part of the carrying amount of the investment.
+When necessary, the entire carrying amount of the investment (including goodwill) is tested for impairment in accordance with PAS 36 Impairment of Assets as a single asset by comparing its recoverable amount (higher of value in use and fair value less costs to sell) with its carrying amount.
+Any impairment loss recognized forms part of the carrying amount of the investment.
 Any reversal of that impairment loss is recognized in accordance with PAS 36 to the extent that the recoverable amount of the investment subsequently increases.